T’Ebony Torain, Director

 She plans to pursue her graduate degree in Administration to further help the youth in any way that she can.
 She believes that all our dreams can come true, if we have the courage to pursue them.
 She owes all of her accomplishments to her faith, family, and friends that have continually motivated and supported her throughout her life.
 Ayana is engaged and plan to marry her fiancé, Martin David-Jacobs, in May, 2014.

-Angela Reynolds, Administrative Assistant
+JoAnn Webber, Administrative Assistant